ssssi/freqtrade_strs/README.md

 # freqtrade-strs
 ## some strategies.

-How do i hyper my str.
+How do i hyper my str(current use is E0V1E.py).

 SortinoHyperOptLossDaily for buy signal